HeuristNetwork/heurist/admin/setup/_README.md

 ## Overview

-This directory contains functions used in setting up new databases, including model directories.
+This directory contains functions used in setting up new databases.

-DO NOT FORGET TO ADD ANY NEW MODEL DIRECTORIES TO THE NO-DATA CLONING MECHANISM (normal cloning adds everything, but no-data cloning only adds specific directories)

 ## Subfolders